Skip navigation

 Be mentored by faculty members from some of the United States’ finest schools, including Harvard, Yale, Duke, and the University of Virginia.

 *Students are responsible to research bar requirements for their jurisdiction.
 Requirements may change at any time, so continue to check with your jurisdiction until graduation.
-Click here to access the Comprehensive Guide to Bar Admission Requirements, which provides annually updated information on bar admission requirements in all U.S. jurisdictions, including a directory of state bar admission agencies.
+Access the Comprehensive Guide to Bar Admission Requirements, which offers annually updated details on bar admission criteria for all U.S. jurisdictions and includes a directory of state bar admission agencies.

 Please contact us below to learn more about this program.